 3.4.
 Does this Bill create, amend, or remove: (a) offences or penalties (including infringement offences or penalties and civil pecuniary penalty regimes)?
 NO (b) the jurisdiction of a court or tribunal (including rights to judicial review or rights of appeal)?
+YES

-YES The Bill settles historic Treaty claims and removes the jurisdiction of courts, tribunals and other judicial bodies into the claims, deed of settlement and redress provided (clauses 15, 16).
+The Bill settles historic Treaty claims and removes the jurisdiction of courts, tribunals and other judicial bodies into the claims, deed of settlement and redress provided (clauses 15, 16, 17 and 18).

 3.4.1.
 Was the Ministry of Justice consulted about these provisions?
-YES These provisions were developed by the Office of Treaty Settlements which is part of the Ministry of Justice.
+YES The provisions were developed by the Office of Treaty Settlements which is part of Justice. art of the Ministry